 - For fractional CTOs: No written 90-day outcome.
 If they will not commit to a specific outcome in the first three months, they are operating as an advisor, priced as a fractional CTO.

-- For fractional CTOs: Promises to be available at all hours.
-A fractional CTO with five clients who promises 24/7 availability is either dishonest or unsustainable.
+- For fractional CTOs: Promises of round-the-clock availability.
+A fractional CTO with five clients who promises 24/7 availability is either dishonest or about to burn out.
 Ask what the actual weekly commitment and response time looks like.

 - For both: Unwillingness to speak with your current engineers before starting.
 Anyone who does not want to understand what is already in place is setting up to give advice in a vacuum.